WorldWideTelescope/pywwt/docs/installation.rst

     conda install -c wwt pywwt

-This will automatically install pywwt, its dependencies, and will enable the Jupyter extension.
+This will automatically install pywwt, its `dependencies <Dependencies>`_, and will enable the Jupyter extension.

 Installing pywwt with pip
 -------------------------